|

 Walnut street next to the postoffice, are both gentlemen of good

 standing in the community.
-Mr. Beam is an old resident and has
+Mr. Beam is an old resident and

 spent most of his time in farming and whose fine farm is located about